tc39/proposal-pattern-matching/README.md

 to be reasonably matched against several array patterns, the iterators and their results are cached over the scope of the match construct.

-Specifically, whenever a matchable is matched against an array pattern, the matchable is used as the key in a cache, whose value is the iterator obtained from the matchable, and all items pulled from the matchable by an array pattern.
+Specifically, whenever a subject is matched against an array pattern, the subject is used as the key in a cache, whose value is the iterator obtained from the subject, and all items pulled from the subject by an array pattern.

 Whenever something would be matched against an array pattern, the cache is first checked,